timescale/examples/stocks-analysis/readme.md

 ## Time-series stock price analysis

-1. Query1: How <insert symbol> stock price changed over time? (line chart)
+1. Query1: How <insert symbol> stock price changed over time?
-2. Query2: How <insert symbol> trading volume changed over time? (line chart)
+2. Query2: How <insert symbol> trading volume changed over time?
-3. Query3: Which symbols had the most transaction volumes in the past <insert time frame>? (bar chart)
+3. Query3: Which symbols had the most transaction volumes in the past <insert time frame>?
-4. Query4: Prices of FAANG over time? (line chart)
+4. Query4: Prices of FAANG over time?
 5. Query5: Which symbols had the most daily/weekly/monthly gains/losses?

 You can try these queries by: